0xdps/pinboard-gpt-extension/README.md

 The website includes:
 - Interactive feature showcase with browser detection
-- Installation guides for Chrome, Firefox, Safari, Edge
+- Installation guides for Chrome and Firefox
 - Usage tutorials and developer documentation
 - User feedback collection system